Porter-Gaud/pg-schedule-old/README.md

 ###Looking to the future
-* Getting a specific date
+* Getting a specific date (in progress)

 ###Current Problems
 1. ~~The app.week doesn't go across to the routing file (api.js)~~
 2. ~~Bad JSON parsing makes the timeUntil stop working.~~
 3. ~~Angular.js not getting all classes from the currentDay http GET.~~
+4. Http request is asynch so it's not working atm.
+I'll get a move on though

 ###Fixes
 1. This is a little less efficent, but I made a function that will get the current week whenever it is called instead of having a CronJob do it.